Multisolitons in a gauged Skyrme-Maxwell model: Numerical results

 In Fig.~\ref{fig:Q=3-5} we illustrate transition to toroidal gauged Skyrmions.
 Here, we visualize the field configurations by plotting isosurfaces of the field components $\phi_0=-0.9$, $\phi_3=\pm 0.9$ and $\mid\Phi\mid = 0.9$, where $\Phi\equiv \phi_1+ i\,\phi_2$, for some set of values of the gauge coupling $g$.
 The colouring scheme displays phase of the component $\Phi$.
 This also allows us to compare the toroidal Skyrmions with Hopfions, the tube-like isosurface $\phi_0=-0.9$ can be set into correspondence with the position curve of the soliton, it is defined as the set of points where the field $\phi_0$ is as far as possible from the boundary vacuum value $\phi_0=1$.

-Evidently, there is certain similarity between solutions of the gauged Skyrme model in the strong coupling limit and the Hopfions.
 Recall that the topological charge of the toroidal Skyrmions \re{chargemain0} is given by the product of two integers, $Q=mn$, were $n$ is the phase winding number and $m$ is a number of twists along the fundamental cycle of the torus.

-This corresponds to the definition of the Hopf charge of the axially-symmetric solutions of the Faddeev-Skyrme model \cite{Gladikowski:1996mb,Kobayashi:2013xoa}.
-This apparent coincidence allows us to identify toroidal gauged Skyrmions as embedded Hopfions.
+However, the solutions of the gauged Skyrme model in the strong coupling limit are different from the conventional axially-symmetric Hopfion classified by the Hopf invariant \cite{Gladikowski:1996mb,Kobayashi:2013xoa}, the field components of the toroidal gauged Skyrmions dispayed in Fig.~\ref{fig:Q=3-5}, do not form linked or knotted loops.